canonical/design.ubuntu.com/brand/canonical-logo/index.md

 <h2>Defining the exclusion zone</h2>
 <p><img src="https://assets.ubuntu.com/v1/a1e1b14a-canonical-logo6.png" alt="Defining the exclusion zone for the Canonical logo" title="Defining the exclusion zone for the Canonical logo" width="540" height="142" class="aligncenter size-full wp-image-88" srcset="https://assets.ubuntu.com/v1/a1e1b14a-canonical-logo6.png 540w, https://assets.ubuntu.com/v1/50d7ae48-canonical-logo6-300x78.png 300w" sizes="(max-width: 540px) 100vw, 540px" /></p>
 <p>The Canonical logo must always have a clear area surrounding it, free from any other element.</p>
-<p>To define this area, measure the height of the ‘Canonical Circle’ and use half this measure to create the boundary of clear space around the logo.</p>
+<p>To define this area, measure the height of the &#8216;Canonical Circle&#8217; and use half this measure to create the boundary of clear space around the logo.</p>
 <p><img src="https://assets.ubuntu.com/v1/a0c0181f-canonical-logo7.png" alt="Defining the exclusion zone for the Canonical Circle" title="Defining the exclusion zone for the Canonical Circle" width="250" height="248" class="aligncenter size-full wp-image-89" srcset="https://assets.ubuntu.com/v1/a0c0181f-canonical-logo7.png 250w, https://assets.ubuntu.com/v1/ab61c7f8-canonical-logo7-140x140.png 140w" sizes="(max-width: 250px) 100vw, 250px" /></p>
 <p>The Canonical Circle, when used on its own, must always have a clear area surrounding it, free from any other element.</p>
-<p>To define this area, measure the height of the ‘Canonical Circle’ and use a quarter of this measure to create the boundary of clear space.</p>
+<p>To define this area, measure the height of the &#8216;Canonical Circle&#8217; and use a quarter of this measure to create the boundary of clear space.</p>
 <div class="wp-link-top clearfix"><a href="#">top</a></div>
 <h2>Minimum size</h2>
 <p><img src="https://assets.ubuntu.com/v1/acb215ad-canonical-logo8.png" alt="Minimum size" title="Minimum size" width="498" height="220" class="aligncenter size-full wp-image-90" srcset="https://assets.ubuntu.com/v1/acb215ad-canonical-logo8.png 498w, https://assets.ubuntu.com/v1/3c58a46a-canonical-logo8-300x132.png 300w" sizes="(max-width: 498px) 100vw, 498px" /></p>